alexgus/SmartHome-Server/README.md

 ### Compilation
 Just type `mvn install` at the root of this project.
 The executale jar file will be created in `target` folder with all its dependencies (required to run it corrrectly).

-For full installation script look [here.](https://github.com/alexgus/SmartHome "Doc installation")
+For full installation script and dependencies look [here.](https://github.com/alexgus/SmartHome "Doc installation")

 ### library used
  * cron4j